Igalia/wpewebkit.org/about/get-wpe.md

 ### Before starting

 Before getting the code, it's a good idea to be familiar with what you will need.
-The different components that are needed to run WPE are:
+Since 2.54, WPE WebKit bundles the WPEPlatform API, which provides built-in Wayland, DRM/KMS, and headless integration, so the only component you need to run WPE on the common targets is:

 * [WebKit](https://webkit.org): as WPE is an official WebKit port, you will need the source code for the WebKit project.
+WPE WebKit includes the WPEPlatform API, so it can drive Wayland, DRM/KMS, and headless output on its own.

+#### Optional and legacy components

+The following components are only needed for the legacy API (pre-2.54), or for existing deployments built on it.
+They are still released as needed, but new projects do not require them:

-* [libwpe](https://github.com/WebPlatformForEmbedded/libwpe): A general-purpose library for WPE, that enables integration between WebKit and different platforms, through backends.
+* [libwpe](https://github.com/WebPlatformForEmbedded/libwpe): A general-purpose library for the legacy API, that enables integration between WebKit and different platforms, through external backends.
-* [WPEBackend-fdo](https://github.com/Igalia/WPEBackend-fdo): A reference FreeDesktop.org backend for WPE, that relies on different FreeDesktop.org projects and can serve as a starting point to either customize or create a completely new backend for specific configurations.
+* [WPEBackend-fdo](https://github.com/Igalia/WPEBackend-fdo): A reference FreeDesktop.org backend for the legacy API, that relies on different FreeDesktop.org projects and can serve as a starting point to either customize or create a completely new backend for specific configurations.
-* [Cog](https://github.com/Igalia/cog): A simple and minimalistic browser using WPE, with no user interface, suitable to be used as a Web application container or as a starting point to develop more complex browser applications based on WPE.
+* [Cog](https://github.com/Igalia/cog): A simple and minimalistic launcher built on the legacy API, with no user interface, suitable to be used as a Web application container.
+With WPEPlatform, a launcher is only a few lines of code, so Cog is no longer required for new projects.

 ## __Install it from your Linux distribution__